 - Here are the slides from my dissertation defence on 7 April 2017.

 - Here is the Split Principles, Large Cardinals, Splitting Families and Split Ideals paper posted on arXiv, joint work with Gunter Fuchs.
-(Submitted)
+(Under Review)

-- Here is my dissertation On Subcomplete Forcing.
+- Here is my PhD dissertation On Subcomplete Forcing.